 Vandalism, looting after vigil for Missouri man

-The candlelight gathering was for 18-year-old Michael Brown, who police said had been shot multiple times Saturday after a scuffle involving the officer, Brown and another person in Ferguson, a predominantly black suburb of the city.
+The tensions erupted after a candlelight vigil Sunday night for 18-year-old Michael Brown, who police said was shot multiple times the previous afternoon after a scuffle involving the officer, Brown and another person in Ferguson, a predominantly black suburb of the city.

-Afterward, some people looted a convenience store.
-Several other stores along a main road near the shooting scene were broken into and looted, including a check-cashing store, a boutique and a small grocery store.
+Afterward, a convenience store was looted.
+Several other stores along a main road near the shooting scene were broken into, including a check-cashing store, a boutique and a small grocery store.
+People also took items from a sporting goods store and a cellphone retailer, and carted rims away from a tire store.

 Other witnesses reported seeing people vandalize police cars and kick in windows.
 Television footage showed windows busted out of a TV station van.

-“Right now, the small group of people are creating a huge mess,” Ferguson’s mayor, James Knowles, told St. Louis KTVI-TV.
+“Right now, the small group of people are creating a huge mess,” Knowles told KTVI-TV.
 “Contributing to the unrest that is going on is not going to help. ...
 We’re only hurting ourselves, only hurting our community, hurting our neighbors.
 There’s nothing productive from this.”

 As the investigation of Brown’s death progresses, “we understand people want to vent their frustrations.
 We understand they want to speak out,” Knowles added.
 “We’re going to obviously try to urge calm.”